emantos/irobotcreate/README.md

-kapre-create
+irobotcreate
 ============

-kapre-create is my attempt to create a Command-based API for the iRobot Create.
+irobotcreate is my attempt to create a Command-based API written in Java for the iRobot Create.

 My testing device is a raspberry pi connected to the irobot create via the UART over USB.